Not a remake of the Black Mirror that resides in the GB Hall of Fame,

 You have complete freedom of movement in the game world and can save

 at will (except inside a vision).
-Choose “continue” in the menu to
+Choose "Continue" in the

 If what I have written of Black Mirror sounds like a lot of